stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/anaconda.md

 And that's it: your software should run, without Anaconda.
 If you have any issues, please don't hesitate to [contact us][url_contact].

-!!!
-Warning "Install anaconda/miniconda in an sh_dev session"

-    Because of the large number of open files created during installation make sure to run the installation on a dev or compute node using the [sh_dev][url_sh_dev] command

 ### Use a container